William Randolph III (son of Thomas): Planter

 William Byrd of Westover visited Judith and questioned the difficulties the eighteen-year-old might face for taking on significant responsibilities before getting a good education.
 In any event, Randolph became an able manager of the family's plantation and fit in well with the "elite planter culture".
 Household and farm work was performed by indentured servants and enslaved men, women, and children.
 (Note: In 1859, there were 62 slaves that worked in the house, as cooks, a smith, or as field hands.
 From the records of that time, children began working in the fields by age 11.)
 The slave quarters at Tuckahoe were larger than most slave quarters, which could be as small as 12 by 8 feet.
 They were about 16 by 20 feet, but were divided into two units, which were separated by a central chimney.
 Each room had an exterior door.

 A 1936 view from the schoolhouse of boxwood maze, which was destroyed in the 1970s by blight.
 A path lined by boxwood plants was created along the former maze's perimeter.

 Tuckahoe, located along the James River in Goochland County, Virginia, was near the properties of his uncle, Isham Randolph of Dungeness, and Peter and Jane Jefferson.
 He patented 2400 acres in what is now Albemarle County.
 The land was adjacent to a 2000-acre tract owned by Peter Jefferson.
 Randolph sold 200 acres that were adjacent to Peter Jefferson's Shadwell property in 1741 to Jefferson, who used it for the site of his home with his wife Jane.
 (Note: On May 18, 1736, Peter Jefferson received an option to buy 200 acres of land from Randolph.
 The £50 payment for the property was recorded on May 16, 1841.)

 Politics

-He worked for Goochland County as the Clerk and a Justice.
-In 1744, he became the first Clerk of Albemarle County, newly formed from part of Goochland County.
-He was elected to the House of Burgesses representing Goochland County in 1742; he died before the February 20, 1746 session.
+He worked for Goochland County as the Clerk and as one of the justices of the peace who jointly governed the county in that era.
+In 1742 he succeeded his uncle Isham Randolph of Dungeness (who had died) as one of the men representing Goochland County in the House of Burgesses, alongside Benjamin Cocke.
+Later in that session the legislature created Albemarle County from the western part of Goochland County, so George Carrington succeeded him as the other burgess for Goochland.
+In 1744, Randolph became the first Clerk of Albemarle County.